sragu/my_site_octopress/source/_posts/2011-08-21-a-guide-to-managing--dot-files.markdown

 ###Github or Dropbox or Remote Folder backup?

 Once you decided to commit them to a source control system, the next obvious decision is to where to put the source control system.
-You definitely don't want them backup'ed only on local system, as you would need to sync them else where and also save you self from machine crashes.
+You definitely don't want them backup'ed only on local system, as you would need to sync them else where and also save yourself from machine crashes.

 I would choose a public [Github](http://github.com) repository if my dot-files didn't have any private information.
 But quite often we share keys to remote machines, hashed passwords and other private information under our home directory.
-So I would choose a dropbox account or remote folder to sync them up based on you privacy requirements of what you have in your dot files.
-Dropbox normally syncs up your files at ~/Dropbox.
+So I would choose a dropbox account or remote folder to sync them up based on your privacy requirements (i.e. what you have in your dot files).
+Dropbox normally syncs up your files at ~/Dropbox, thus you can easily use it.

 {% gist 1160309 dot-files-1.sh %}

 This creates the master repository under DropBox.
-Go check out this repository some local directory.
+Go check out dotfiles repository into some local directory.

 {% gist 1160309 dot-files-2.sh %}